statamic/docs/content/collections/docs/forms.md

 ### The Template

 Several [form tags](tags/form) are provided to help you render your form.
-You can explore these at your leisure, but here is a basic example of a form template.
+You can explore these at your leisure, but for now let's use basic form template.

 ```
 {{ form:super_fans }}